yogsoy/shamir_scavengerhunt/README.md

 	* if this is present the QR codes will be printed to the specified printer.
 Otherwise, they can be manually printed or displayed using the image files generated.

 ## File Structure
 Once a hunt has been created, it will be put in a folder within the current directory.
-For example a hunt with the name "hunter2", created in February of 2020 (5 objectives):
+For example, a hunt with the name "hunter2", created in February of 2020 (5 objectives):
 * hunter2_2020-02
 	* qr/
 		* 1.png